skuid/skuid-labs/experiments/dataSources/NPMSearch/readme.md

 # Search and Analiyze NPM Packages in Skuid
-NPM is the worlds largest software catalog.
+NPM is the world's largest software catalog.
 It was created in 2009 as an open source project to help JavaScript developers easily share packaged modules of code.

 [NPMS.io](https://npms.io/) is an open source search and analysis project that has been built on the NP catalog.
 In good open-source fashion, they have exposed the technology behind the search engine as a REST API so that others can use it creatively.
 [Their API docs are here.](https://api-docs.npms.io/)

 This API is exposed without any authentication - which makes it super easy to use in Skuid.
 It is a great way to explore the following concepts in Skuid:
 - Searching / filtering for a particular record.
-- Dispaly of detail information (and related lists) about a single record.
+- Display of detail information (and related lists) about a single record.

 ## How to use this data source